Biden considering releasing 1 million barrels of oil per day from strategic reserves - KTVZ

 By Kevin Liptak, CNN

-President Joe Biden is weighing releasing a record amount of oil from US reserves as high gas prices continue to persist.
+President Joe Biden is weighing releasing a record amount of oil from US reserves as high gas prices persist.

 A plan being considered involves releasing around 1 million barrels per day from the Strategic Petroleum Reserve for the coming months, a person familiar with the deliberations says.

-Note: This story has been updated with background information.